> Basic 12-point Car Maintenance Checklist with Photos

 The oil dipstick has a bright handle that says "Engine Oil"

 Open the hood and find the engine oil dipstick, it has a bright handle saying "Engine Oil".
 Be careful, the engine is hot.
-The owner's manual for your car has the instructions and the map of the engine compartment in the Maintenance Section.
-Check also: Where to download the owner's manual for your car.
+The owner's manual for your car has the instructions and the map of the engine compartment in the Maintenance Section of your car's owner's manual.

 Pull the dipstick out and wipe it off with a clean towel.
 Insert it back until the dipstick is fully seated.
 Pull it out again and check the oil level.